busathlab/mdlab/docs/lab3.md

 Now that you have a bit of experience in deciphering RTFs, it’s time to try something a little tougher: writing one.
 This will give you a better idea of what is contained in these files and will provide valuable practice.

-> **Question 8**: Given the RTFs for phosphotyrosine and threonine, create an RTF for phosphothreonine.
+> **Question 8**: Given the RTFs for phosphotyrosine and threonine, **create an RTF for phosphothreonine**.
 (Hint: threonine should be phosphorylated in a way analogous to tyrosine.)
 You are not expected to fill in the IC tables portion of the RTF, though you are welcome to attempt it if you desire.

 When you are done answering all of the questions, email your answers to your T.A. **_Be sure to attach "ala_glu_trp.str."_**